AndrewC1998/website/content/project/CCC/index.md

 # Date this page was created.
 date = 2019-06-27T00:00:00
+weight = 2

 # Project summary to display on homepage.
-summary = "We find high-potential entrepreneurs in South African townships who severely lack world view and global thinking.
-Their innovation power suffers from their limited horizon while we have many highly skilled people in Europe who lack the local insight.
-To address the demand for entrepreneurial skills in South Africa, we piloted CCC in 2018, an online platform accessible to everyone in South Africa, where we provide a project management tool for development and management of business ideas."
+summary = "Create Connect Change finds high-potential entrepreneurs in South African townships who lack the opportunity to globally connect with other like minded entrepeneurs.
+To address the demand for entrepreneurial skills in South Africa, Create Connect Change was piloted in 2018, an online platform accessible to everyone in South Africa, where it provides a project management tool for development and management of business ideas."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["commercial", "charitable"]
+tags = ["commercial", "charitable", "South Africa", "Africa", "business"]

 # Optional external URL for project (replaces project detail page).
 external_link = "https://projectccc.org"